KEYS TO THE LICHENS OF ITALY - 39) PROTOPARMELIA

 Protoparmelia is a cosmopolitan genus with c.
 25 species, differing from Lecanora in the grey- to reddish-brown thallus, the generally smaller, narrower ascospores, and the straight conidia.
 The structure of the excipulum is similar to that found in the Parmeliaceae, and the genus has been included in that family by various authors, also on the base of recent molecular investigations (Arup & al. 2007, Crespo & al. 2007).
 The phylogenetic study by Singh & al. (2015) confirms that, in the present circumscription, the genus is heterogeneous: five previously described species and one species putatively new to science are close to Miriquidica.
 In contrast to members of Protoparmelia s.str., which produce lobaric or alectoronic acids, these taxa synthesize norstictic acid, and often parasitize other lichens.
-The taxonomic consequences will be drawn in a future revision of Miriquidica by E. Timdal & al., so that here these species are still placed into Protoparmelia s.lat.
+Two of these species, P.atriseda and P. nephaea have been tranferred to Miriquidica by Cannon & al. (2022).
 In Protoparmelia s.str. the analysis of Singh & al. (2015) suggest the presence of a tropical and an extra-tropical lineage, and eleven previously unrecognised distinct species-level lineages within P. badia s.lat. and P. montagnei s.lat.

-The present key includes the species known to occur in italy (Nimis 2016), plus four species (P. hypotremella, P. loricata, P. nephaea, P. olivascens) which are known from neighbouring areas (see Nimis & al. 2018) and should be looked for in Italy, for a total of 15 species.
+The present key includes the species known to occur in italy (Nimis 2016), plus four species (P. hypotremella, P. loricata, P. nephaea, P. olivascens) and a variety (P. badia var. cinereobadia) which are known from neighbouring areas (see Nimis & al. 2018) and should be looked for in Italy, for a total of 16 infrageneric taxa.

 Arup U., Ekman S., Grube M., Mattsson J.-E., Wedin M. 2007.
 The sister group relation of Parmeliaceae (Lecanorales, Ascomycota).
 Mycologia, 99: 42-49.